-People with low and moderate income can obtain affordable housing through the New York City Housing Authority (NYCHA).
-NYCHA has Senior and Community Centers and offers residents programs to help find work and provides education on how to manage money and finances.
+People with low and moderate income can rent affordable housing through the New York City Housing Authority (NYCHA).

 - Rent is based on your family’s income.
 Most buildings have electricity and gas included in the rent.

 - You do not need to be a citizen to apply.
 However, at least one person who lives with you must be a citizen or have legal immigration status.

 - Accessible apartments are available for people with disabilities.
 Some apartments have been modified and are available for persons with mobility impairments.
 Other reasonable accommodations can be made as well.

 - Affordable housing options are also available through NYC Housing Connect and NYC Housing Development Corporation.

 - NYCHA has Senior and Community Centers, and programs that help residents find work and learn how to manage money and finances.